Saving on car insurance is still a reality

 One of the biggest reasons why drivers under 25 end up paying higher premiums is because they don’t have a lengthy driving record.
 Therefore, insurers view younger drivers as inexperienced and more likely to cause accidents while on the road.

-If you already have a tainted driving record, your premiums may be even higher.
+If you already have a bad driving record, your premiums may be even higher.
 For example, DUI drivers under the age of 25 may pay twice as much (or more) in premiums than drivers who are 35+.

 Auto insurers will carefully examine your driving record when you apply for coverage.
 The cleaner your driving history is, the lower you'll pay in premiums.